bruce-hill/tomo/docs/libraries.md

 ### Using Shared Libraries

-To use a shared library, write a statement like `use qux` with an unqualified name (i.e. not an absolute or relative path like `/qux` or `./qux`).
+To use a shared library, write a statement like `use foo` with an unqualified name (i.e. not an absolute or relative path like `/foo` or `./foo`).
 When a program uses a shared library, that shared library gets dynamically linked to the executable when compiling, and all of the necessary symbol information is read from the source files during compilation.